 The Xenon gennaker is a joy to use and if you have not yet attempted to do so you may be missing out on a whole new experience.
 Do give it a try.
 Contrary to popular belief it is not difficult to use and can make an otherwise tame sailing session a very enjoyable experience.
 The video clip below illustrates how easy it is to use... in reasonable wind conditons of around 10 knots or less.
 Since we first tried our gennaker we have not set sail without it.
 With winds of around 10 knots the Xenon will readily plane, in this mode the speed of the Xenon increases substantially (but controllably) and the wake of the dinghy becomes very smooth.
 If you have time you will notice the foam from the bow wave flying past the gunwhale and watch the wave following the rear of the Xenon.

 In stronger winds the crew will feel the Xenon accelerate underneath them as the full power of the Gennaker turns on.
-In these circumstances the Helm moves to the back, literally sitting on the transom and the crew moves rearwards of the thwart seat and shares the toestraps with Helm.
+In these circumstances the Helm moves to the back, literally sitting on the transom and the crew moves rearwards to the thwart seat for the purpose of keeping the bow clear of the water but not so far as to cause the rear of the Xenon to dig in.
 The Xenon will behave like a leaf dancing through the waves.
 It is difficult to avoid shouting with the pleasure that the Xenon travelling at full speed gives!! ... all adding to the look of terror on the faces of peaceful fishermen who see the monster sail bearing down on them.

 The following guidance assumes a correctly rigged gennaker.
 See the Rigging Guide for info on this

 The video clip shows the Gennaker being launched in dying wind conditions.
 However note how quickly the Xenon dinghy picks up speed and how smooth the ride becomes.

 The Xenon is not planing in this run but is close to achieving it.